Profitability Ratios

 Example:

-Since there are various certified ways to evaluate that whether or not we get profit over our net sales, the easiest example is somewhat like this.
-Assume that ‘Micheal Clothing Store’ invested 100,000 for purchasing the required inventory in one year.
+Since there are various certified ways to evaluate whether or not we get profit over our net sales, the easiest example is somewhat like this.
+Assume that ‘Micheal Clothing Store’ invested 100,000 to purchase the required inventory in one year.

-According to this scenario, the owner of ‘Micheal Clothing Store’ use ‘Gross Margin Ratio’, which is derived from ‘Profitability Ratios’ to endure what his company lost and gained in an year.
+According to this scenario, the owner of ‘Micheal Clothing Store’ use ‘Gross Margin Ratio’, which is derived from ‘Profitability Ratios’ to endure what his company lost and gained in a year.

 .78 = 450,000 – 100,000/ 500,000 – 50,000